Ar3enn/bookbot/README.md

 # bookbot

-Simple text scraper, just outputs how many words and characters are in the text in a neat format
+Simple text scraper i made to practice using git, just outputs how many words and characters are in the text in a neat format